|Symptoms Emergency care Treatment Aftercare Keeping snakes out of the garden|

 - Amount of subcutaneous fat and thickness of fur

-- Number of bites and location
+- Number and location of the bite(s)

 - If the cat has been bitten previously (a repeat bite can cause a severe allergic reaction)